SixArm/unix-shell-script-kit/README.md

 => sh -c ~/temp/c.js
 ```

+### rm_all

-### rm_all: remove all files in a given directory and subdirectories-- use with caution
+rm_all: remove all files in a given directory and subdirectories-- use with caution.

 ```sh
 rm_all ~/temp